 the patient must be pushed

+The owner is in tears when she explains: everything was normal up until this afternoon.
+No, Oscar was not given additional concentrate.
+Nor was he given fresh tender grass; he was perfectly healthy at the start of riding.
 This is acute laminitis, but the cause is a mystery.
 As I examine the gelding, I suddenly realize that the so-called extravasation of serum outside the blood vessels that is present in the hooves looks very similar to shock lung in humans.
 And does that not require administering the maximum dose of corticosteroids into the bloodstream?
-For horses, the medication is not prednisone but rather prednisolone.
+For horses, that medication is not prednisone but rather prednisolone.
 I read the information leaflet in the pharmacy of the clinic.
 Concerning its use in the case of shock, the leaflet specifies a particular dose: much more than the customary dose.
 The supply of bottles is just enough for one single injection.
 In order to be able to assess the effect of the injection, I refrain from doing anything else, meaning no bloodletting, no painkillers and no cold water.
 After the injection, Oscar is pushed to the nearest stable and placed in a box.
 The blacksmith will arrive tomorrow to remove the horseshoes.
 There will also be more people around tomorrow to fill his box with wet sand; that is a huge task for the single stable hand on the Sunday shift.
 I write FASTING on the small board at the entrance to the box.
 But Oscar has no interest in food whatsoever: he is lying down stretched out in the straw to relieve the strain on his painful hooves.